Greenwich O2 Arena Car Parking Tips 2014-2017

 UPDATE March 2015 (see comments below): it seems that they’ve stuck in a £25 charge for arriving in the station car park after 7pm, possibly to deter concert-goers.
 Oh well, it was good while it lasted, although you can still get the cheap rate if you get in before 7pm, as many concert-goers will do.

-UPDATE: do also consider not parking at the venue.
+UPDATE: do also consider not parking at the venue itself.
 Some alternatives are discussed in the comments.

 So that’s my experience – if you have any other tips, let everyone know in the comments below.